OPM/opm-tests/actionw/ACTIONW.md

  1) The field has an oil rate target of 10,000 m3/d and water injection is via PLAT-1 is set VREP 1.00.
- 2) Producer OP01 has a nested ACTIONW block that first tests if the well's water cut exceeds 0.20 (ACTW-01A), if it does then ACTW-01B checks if the well PI is greater than 40.0 and if it is then reduce the PI by 0.900.
+ 2) Producer OP01 has a nested ACTIONW block that first tests if the well's water cut exceeds 0.20 (ACTW-01A), if it does then ACTW-01B checks if the well PI is greater than 40.0 and if it is, then multiply the PI by 0.900.
  ACTW-01A is set to execute three times and ACTW-01B only once, so the action should only be executed once.
  3) For OP02 the ACTW-02A and ACTW-02B are the same as for OP01, except ACTW-02B is allowed to execute twice.
  4) OP03 is the same as OP01, except this should not execute as the ACTW-03A and ACTW-03B should be overwritten by